Bitcoin, a decentralized electronic currency that can be “mined” with high-spec computer hardware, has already made plenty of people incredibly rich.

-If you’ve not got the time or inclination to do some in depth research about crypto in general, and the specific coins, DON’T get involved.
+If you’ve not got the time or inclination to do in-depth research about crypto in general and the specific coins, DON’T get involved.

 After that, you’ll find huge numbers of Reddit threads, Facebook groups, and specialist websites where you can read up.

 As there are plenty of people trying to hype currencies with NO future, there are also many folks keen to scam amateur investors.